Frequently Asked Questions

 What happens if I don't return a book?

 Forty (40) days after the due date, the book is declared "LOST" and you will be blocked from borrowing or renewing materials at the Check Out Desk, including all books, media items and course reserves.
-In addition, your account will be assessed standard lost item replacement fees ($80 as of July 1, 2016) and lost processing fees ($30) in addition to the $10 maximum overdue charge.
+In addition, your account will be assessed standard lost item replacement fees ($80) and lost processing fees ($30) in addition to the $10 maximum overdue charge.
 To reinstate your privileges, you must bring the "lost" book in person to the Check Out Desk.
 You will be responsible for the $10 overdue charge when you return the book.
 If you do not have the book, you will be accountable for the full $120 in lost book charges.
 See Lost Books for further details.

 Where and how do I pay library fines?